Dr. Greene’s take on preventing infant death…

 A study in the August 2000 issue of Obstetrics and Gynecology analyzed the data collected from almost 50,000 births and concluded that newborns sent home from the hospital within 30 hours of birth have an increased risk of death during the first year of life compared with babies discharged later.

-The risk of death in the first month was 3.65 times higher in the early discharge group, and was 1.61 times higher during the next eleven months.
+The risk of infant death in the first month was 3.65 times higher in the early discharge group, and was 1.61 times higher during the next eleven months.